Council says 'no other option' as another school partially closes, March 16

-Another school has partially closed today (Wednesday, March 16) in Pembrokeshire due to staff shortages, with the county council speaking about the impact this is having on schools.
+Another school has partially closed today (Wednesday, March 16) in Pembrokeshire due to staff shortages.

 Holy Name Catholic Primary School in Fishguard has partially closed today, with staff shortage given as the reason.